Intro to Body-Oriented Therapy: Part 1 Why Do We Need It?

 Quick neuroscience lesson!
 There are two overarching types of memory: explicit memory and implicit memory.
 Explicit memory is conscious and narrative, like a memory of being teased on the playground at school.
 Implicit memory is outside of conscious awareness, like a tendency to stand with a slouched posture even though you don't remember how or why you learned to stand that way.

 The experiences, beliefs, and emotions that cause us the most pain and suffering are not just explicit but also implicit in nature.
 And our bodies hold implicit memory exceedingly well.
 A deeply ingrained belief like "I'm not good enough" doesn't just live on the surface of cognitive awareness, its roots go much deeper.
 It's something you can feel in your bones and in the pit of your stomach.
 I don't know a single yoga teacher who doesn't have countless stories of people spontaneously bursting into tears due a certain stretch causing an overwhelming emotional release.
-Even if you tell yourself over and over again "I am good enough!" in your best motivational speaker voice, that old belief is soon going to seep out again.
-Because our traumas and our pain are not just held in our minds, they're written in our bodies.
+Even if you tell yourself over and over again "I am good enough!" in your best motivational speaker voice, that old belief is soon going to seep out again unless the deeper implicit belief is also addressed.

 If you're interested in a deeper (and much more scientific) dive, I suggest the books: